 Voting is decentralised which means states and counties have different eligibility rules and procedures.
 The Federal Election Commission regulates campaigns with rules limiting campaign contributions and facilitating disclosure of contributions to the public.

 The election is staged every four years on the first Tuesday after the first Monday in November.
-The upcoming US election will be contested by Donald Trump and Joe Biden.
+The upcoming US election will be contested by Donald Trump e Joe Biden.
 Election day is on Tuesday the 3rd of November 2020.

 The Electoral College